 - Gater R, Jordanova V, Maric N, Alikaj V, Bajs M, Cavic T, Dimitrov H, Iosub D, Mihai A, Szalontay AS, Helmchen H and Sartorius N (2005).
 Pathways to psychiatric care in Eastern Europe.
 British Journal of Psychiatry, 186:529-535.

 - Jordanova V, Maric N.P, AlikajV, Bajs M, Cavic T, Iosub D, Mihai A, Szalonay A, Sartorius N (2010).
 Prescribing practices in psychiatric hospitals in Eastern Europe.
 European Psychiatry (j.eurpsych.2010.05.005).

 - Stuart H, Sartorius N, Liinamaa T;Images Study Group (2014) The images of psychiatry scale: development, factor structure, and reliability.
 BMC Psychiatry.
 (Dec 11); 14:337. doi 10.1186/s12888-014-0337-1.

-- The mental disturbance seen through the eyes of patients (in preparation)
+- The quality of mental health care seen through the eyes of patients